microsoft/ApplicationInsights-Java/README.md

 ## Introduction

-This is the repository of the Java SDK for [Visual Studio Application Insights](https://acom-prod-uswest-01.azurewebsites.net/documentation/articles/app-insights-overview/).
+This is the repository of the Java SDK for [Azure Application Insights](https://azure.microsoft.com/en-us/services/application-insights/).
 Application Insights is a service that monitors the availability, performance and usage of your application.
 The SDK sends telemetry about the performance and usage of your app to the Application Insights service where your data can be visualized in the [Azure Portal](https://portal.azure.com).
 The SDK automatically collects telemetry about HTTP requests, dependencies, and exceptions.
 You can also use the SDK to send your own events and trace logs.

 Please refer to: